Namespacing

 Namespaces

-for dollar signs in identifiers.
-This provides a way to have compiled C code
+Dollar signs in identifiers provide a way to have compiled C code which

 Foo$Baz